Build instant-sync distributed applications

 - GossipLog: libp2p Day Presentation

 The current release of Canvas is an early developer preview that we are using in a limited set of production pilots.
-This first release is recommended for protocolized applications - applications with public data that anyone can permissionlessly interoperate with.
+This first release is particularly recommended for mini apps and protocolized applications with public data, that anyone can permissionlessly interoperate with.

 In 2025, we are working to expand the categories of applications that we can support, and provide support to developers building on the system.
 For more information, please reach out on Discord.